SNStatComp/RobotTool/README.md

 Here is a [screenshot](example1.png)

 ## Documentation
-See the user guides in the `/doc` folder for a more extensive description of the functionality and use of the tool.
-The screenshots in these docs were taken using an earlier version, but the working of the tool is pretty much the same.
+See the documents in the `/doc` folder for a more extensive description of the functionality and use of the tool.
+The screenshots in those documents were taken using an earlier version, but the working of the tool is pretty much the same.

 ## Upgrading
 When you upgrade from an earlier version of the RobotTool and want to re-use your existing database, copy the file observationDB.sqlite in the folder ‘inst/server/db’ to the same folder in the new version.